mcollins2618/R365Calc/README.md

 # R365Calc
 Created by Matt Collins to be viewed by Restaurant365.<br>
-Multiple commits to allow for ever changing conditional steps:
+Multiple commits to allow for ever changing conditional steps:<br>

-1.)Create a simple String calculator with a method int Add(string numbers)
+1.)Create a simple String calculator with a method int Add(string numbers)<br>
-    The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2”
+    The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2”<br>
-    Start with the simplest test case of an empty string and move to 1 and two numbers 2.)Allow the Add method to handle an unknown amount of numbers 3.)Allow the Add method to handle new lines between numbers (instead of commas). the following input is ok:  “1\n2,3”  (will equal 6)
+    Start with the simplest test case of an empty string and move to 1 and two numbers<br>
+2.)Allow the Add method to handle an unknown amount of numbers 3.)Allow the Add method to handle new lines between numbers (instead of commas).
+    the following input is ok:  “1\n2,3”  (will equal 6)